 Meat tenderizers might just be the most important tool for a thrifty chef to get the most out of their grocery money.
 While expensive cuts of meat are renowned for their natural tenderness and ability to sear into succulent perfection, humbler cuts are often just as flavorful — but less prized because of their tougher texture.
 The solution?
 Meat tenderizers, of course.

-The thing is, there are plenty of types of this basic kitchen tool, and not every one is appropriate for all the types of meat you might want to tenderize.
-We’ve combined our professional kitchen experience with a thorough review of meat tenderizers available online to bring you this: Our complete guide to meat tenderizers, with explanations of what they are, how they work, the different types you’ll find, special considerations to take into account before buying.
+The thing is, there are plenty of types of this basic kitchen tool, and not everyone is appropriate for all the types of meat you might want to tenderize.
+We’ve combined our professional kitchen experience with a thorough review of meat tenderizers available online to bring you this: Our complete guide to meat tenderizers, with explanations of what they are, how they work, the different types you’ll find, and special considerations to take into account before buying.

 Explore more about our recommendations for the 4+ best meat tenderizers here.